MEMBER-OWNED RENEWABLE GENERATION

 Regardless of the size or type of system, there are guidelines and documents that are applicable to everyone.
 The links in this area are a starting point to understand the interconnection process.

-The Beltrami Electric Cooperative Board of Directors adopted a new interconnection process, Cooperative Distribution Energy Resource Interconnection Process (C-MIP) beginning April 1, 2019.
+The Beltrami Electric Cooperative Board of Directors adopted a new interconnection process, Cooperative Distribution Energy Resource Interconnection Process (C-MIP).
 This policy is comparable to the Public Utilities Commission Interconnection Process, the State of Minnesota Distributed Energy Resource Interconnection Process (MN-DIP).

 The Simplified Process is for most small inverter-based systems with the capacity of 20 kW or less.